godcandidate/SQL-Games/sql-island/README.md

 Challenge - Do you know a trick how to collect all the ownerless items?

 Hint      - update all items with no owner to stranger id

+#
+`9-task.sql`

+Challenge - Now list all of the items I have!

+Hint      - get all items with owner as stranger